 Preparing To Buy A Franchise

 If you're reading this, you already know that franchising is a different business model.
-That it involves paying the franchisor an initial franchise fee, as well as ongoing royalties and, often, paying into an fund.
+That it involves paying the franchisor an initial franchise fee, as well as ongoing royalties and, often, paying into an advertising fund.
 And that you're willing to pay those costs for the privilege of using a recognized brand name and an operating system with a successful track record.
-Not to mention the initial and ongoing and support the brand offers.
+Not to mention the initial and ongoing training and support the brand offers.

 All good franchisors will offer these things, but how do you choose which one to buy?
 And once you have chosen a brand, what are the things you must do to minimize the risk of your investment--often your life's savings plus whatever you're about to borrow?